 This post contains affiliate links.
 Read the full disclosure here.

 These banana protein muffins are soft and fluffy, and full of gooey chocolate chips.
-They are made in one bowl and ready in 25 minutes or less, and are packed with protein for the perfect healthy breakfast or snack!
+They are made in one bowl and ready in 25 minutes or less for the perfect easy breakfast or snack!

 Muffins are such a great snack to pack for lunches or grab and go for breakfast.
-I love making my one bowl banana bread recipe into muffins, but sometimes I crave something a little healthier.
-Enter these banana protein muffins!
+I love making my banana raspberry muffins too, so that I always have the freezer stocked.

-These muffins are undetectably healthy and refined sugar free.
-They’re also packed with protein from both protein powder and whole wheat flour, with the option to add even more protein by adding hemp seeds!
+These muffins are soft, fluffy, and made with protein powder and whole wheat flour.
 They can be made with regular whey protein or your dairy free protein of choice!

 Why These Are The Best Banana Protein Muffins